 These days it is hard to find something to rally behind that EVERYONE can agree on.
 We believe that everyone knows that our world needs more KINDNESS, everyone is capable of doing it, and everyone appreciates it.
 Thank you for your kindness in bringing Kindland to the attention of your students, staff, families, and friends.
 TOGETHER, WE ARE KINDLAND.

 President & CEO

 Presented by Cleveland, Ohio-based, non-profit organization, Values-in-Action Foundation, the Kindland movement is bringing together communities, businesses, organizations, and schools by recognizing and sharing the acts of kindness around us in an effort to inspire a ground swell of positivity and goodness.
 Kindland relies on the power of the people to do, recognize, report, and share the acts of kindness happening everyday.

 The goal is to create a community that can sustain a unified sense of kindness, compassion, empathy and understanding.
-These values are the foundation we need for our community to have the strength to find solutions to our most prominent issues including navigating through the COVID-19 crisis, poverty, social justice, racism, and political polarization.
+These values are the foundation we need for our community to have the strength to find solutions to our most prominent issues including navigating through crises, poverty, social justice, racism, and political polarization.